NuevoFoundation/workshops/content/python-turtle/_index.md

 ## Activity 5 - Drawing a honeycomb

-TODO: download to repo.
 ![](https://paper-attachments.dropbox.com/s_6DE744F5F42D9843D8BF3A4073281FC6AA4B5E70B001CCD7879563112D6136E1_1563991066657_honey_comb.png)

 This is the finale!
 Let's create the honeycomb that Alex will live in.
 Fortunately, a honeycomb is simply 6 hexagons, so let's combine our knowledge of functions and loops to make our honeycomb!

-First create a loop that repeats 6 times.
+In this activity, create a new function called `draw_honeycomb()`.
+Inside the function body, create a loop that repeats 6 times.
 Inside the loop we have to first draw a hexagon using our `draw_hexagon()` function we previously defined.
 Next, move the turtle so it can draw the next hexagon.
 To do so, after the turtle draws each hexagon, we need to tell our turtle to move forward **50 pixels** and then turn right **60 degrees**.

 <iframe height="600px" width="100%" src="https://repl.it/@nuevofoundation/PythonWithTurtleActivity5?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 # Part 2: Building a Mandala Flower

 Great job!
 You finished building a honeycomb for Alex’s beehive, but Alex needs to also get his pollen from flowers!
 Wouldn’t it be nice to add a flower to the picture as well?
 In part 2, we will be creating a mandala flower!
+(Stay tuned - we'll show you what a mandala flower looks like.)

-### Moving the turtle
+### Activity 6 - Moving the turtle

 Our first step is to move the turtle to a new location to draw the flower (we don’t want to draw the flower on top of the beehive!).
 To do this, we first need to use the following methods: